 When considering social media throughout Africa, it is clear that there is a need for stricter laws to be put in place and that more needs to be done in educating users of these powerful communication tools.
 This applies particularly to traditional media as there is often a disconnect between how social media is perceived by journalists in comparison to print media.
 Considering countries such as Nigeria, Malawi, Ghana, Kenya, and Botswana, the similarities are clear and it will be interesting to see developments in the future from a regulatory point of view when it comes to enforced restrictions.

 Developments in Africa’s Competition Law

+Competition law developments in Africa continue to be closely monitored globally.
+Regional competition law in Africa took the spotlight in 2013, with the COMESA Competition Commission (the "CCC") commencing operations on 14 January 2013.
+The CCC's initial year was not without serious challenges.
 In particular, the international business and legal community raised concerns about the merger filing thresholds being set at nil and the high filing fees payable for merger notifications to the CCC; certain regulators within the COMESA region itself have not accepted the CCC as a "one stop shop" for merger notifications; and the COMESA Competition Regulations (the "Regulations") are dated and unclear in many respects, making their interpretation and application problematic.

-Wednesday, March 12, 2014
+Wednesday, May 21, 2014

 The interests of the members of a retirement fund are significantly compromised when the participating employer fails to pay contributions owing to the fund in which they participate.